 Super Awesome Story Time : Each Wednesday, The Book Tavern hosts a free morning of family fun with local readers sharing their favorite children's books, themed crafts to pair with the story and snacks by New Moon Cafe.

-Oysters on Telfair : Tip back roasted and raw oysters, sip a cocktail or brew and enjoy live music in the back lawn of Gertrude Herbert Institute of Art.
+Oysters on Telfair : Tip back roasted and raw oysters, sip a cocktail or wine and enjoy live music on the back lawn of Gertrude Herbert Institute of Art.
 Pick out one (or a few) of your favorite works by local and regional artists during the silent auction and bid to take it home at the end of the night.